sathyaNarayanC/registration-form/README.md

 To install the dependencies follow package.json file.

-Here is the sample CRUD application with frontEnd reactjs, backEnd python (Django framework for REST) & Postgres database.
+Here is the sample application with frontEnd reactjs, backEnd python (Django framework for REST) & Postgres database.

 About application :